MicrosoftDocs/azure-devops-yaml-schema/task-reference/vsbuild-v1.md

 **`clean`** - **Clean**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 If set to `false`, the task makes an incremental build.
 This setting might reduce your build time, especially if your codebase is large.
-This option has no practical effect unless you also set Clean repository to False.
+This option has no practical effect unless you also set the Clean repository to `false`.

 If set to `true`, the task rebuilds all of the code in the code projects.
 This is equivalent to the MSBuild `/target:clean` argument.
 <!-- :::editable-content-end::: -->